Communication-Efficient Secure Aggregation in Decentralized Learning: : Secure aggregation for sparsified decentralized learning

-\begin{restatable}{assumption}{samemaskingreq} All non-colluding nodes must have the same masking requirement when sending their masked models to a fixed neighbor in \sys. \end{restatable}
+\ac{DL} with colluding adversaries poses significant challenges.
+Here, we demonstrate how \sys can be adapted to resist such collusion.
+In \Cref{sec:cesar_explained}, we introduced \Cref{alg:basicSecAgg} and explained its operation with a masking requirement of $s=1$.
+Increasing $s$ strengthens collusion resistance in a precise sense: by \Cref{th:collusions}, a masking requirement of $s$ prevents any coalition of at most $s$ colluding adversaries from inferring the exact value of any parameter of the local model of a trusted node.
+However, increasing $s$ raises concerns about the potential for some masks to be discarded while their corresponding opposite masks are not.
+Below , we show how the correctness of \sys remains unaffected by this.

-Let us consider an environment where the graph has $n_t$ trusted nodes who honestly comply with the protocol and $k$ colluding adversarial nodes who share all the information they have with each other and aim to violate the privacy of the trusted nodes.
-Let $\mathcal{N}_T$ and $\mathcal{N}_A$, respectively, denote the sets of the trusted and the colluding adversarial nodes in the graph such that $\mathcal{N}=\mathcal{N}_T\cup\mathcal{N}_A$ and $\mathcal{N}_T\cap\mathcal{N}_A=\phi$.
-In this setting, investigation of the privacy guarantees stays relevant only for the trusted nodes.
+Let us consider a setting where $n_t$ trusted nodes honestly comply with \sys and $k$ adversarial nodes collude to share all the information they have with each other aiming to violate the privacy of the trusted nodes.
+Let $\mathcal{N}_T$ and $\mathcal{N}_A$, respectively, denote the sets of the trusted and the colluding adversarial nodes partitioning $\mathcal{N}$.
+In this setting, studying the privacy guarantees stays relevant only for the trusted nodes.
+In the subsequent analysis, we make the following assumption.

-\begin{restatable}{lemma}{numberofmasks} For a fixed index $p$ the number of masks every node sending their masked models to the same neighbor $N_j$ is either $0$ or if not zero the exact same value among all such nodes. \end{restatable} \begin{proof} The set of indices selected by node $N \in \mathcal{N}$ in sparsification is denoted as $I_N \subseteq \mathcal{I}$.
-We look at the index $p$ and node $N_j$ that receives the masked models.
-Furthermore we define a set of neighbors of $N_j$ who have selected $p$ in sparsification as $Sel(N_j, p) = \{N \in \text{View}(N_j): p \in I_N\}$.